6 Ways Computer Vision in Retail is Transforming the Industry

 2. Autonomous inventory management

 Some retail giants have employed shelf-scanning robots equipped with computer vision to roam the aisles, identifying gaps or inconsistencies on the shelves.
+These solutions are particularly valuable for grocery stores.
 This real-time information enables immediate restocking, which not only mitigates revenue loss but also enhances customer satisfaction by ensuring product availability.

 Quality control